 - Bring your right knee to the outside of your right armpit, placing your foot on the floor.

-- Return to the starting position and complete on the other side for one rep.
+- Return to the starting position, then complete on the other side for 1 rep.

 5. Shoulder Touches